Restoring an Icon: California’s Tallest Lighthouse Gets a Makeover | Cal Parks

 Work Planned and Underway

-After a few restorations in the late 20th century, the lighthouse fell into disrepair over the past 20 years.
+After a few restorations in the late 20th century, the lighthouse fell into a 20-year period of disrepair.
+For years, the lighthouse was managed by the Coast Guard, and visitors were allowed to ascend to the top floor.
+School tours were held at Pigeon Point until December of 2001, when sections of the lighthouse tower’s upper iron belt course broke off, and the lighthouse was closed to visitors and the upper levels were declared at risk of “catastrophic failure.”
 The structure’s exposure to the sea and seismic activity have aided normal wear and tear in rusting the iron support beams and eroding the brick walls.

 It has been a long journey to beginning these necessary repairs, and visitors, state parks staff, and California State Parks Foundation are pleased to see the visible progress being made to the lighthouse.

-Currently, the contractor Sustainable Group and the subcontractor ICC Commonwealth, are working to assess the damage, remove hazardous materials, such as layers of lead paint and asbestos, and put up the necessary scaffolding to safely begin working on the tall, crumbling structure.
+Currently, the contractor Sustainable Group and the subcontractor ICC Commonwealth, are working to assess the damage; remove hazardous materials, such as layers of lead paint and asbestos; and put up the necessary scaffolding to safely begin working to revive the tall, crumbling structure.

 In the next stage, contractors will begin repairing key areas with the most damage.
 Other planned restorations are described in this infographic: